riverfr0zen/bevy_web_extras/README.md

 # What it is

-Bevy makes it quite easy to target a web release and support is growing steadily.
-However, as my work is going to be pretty web-focused I needed some additional baseline functionality for my projects.

-Since implementing these took some digging and discussion for me as a newcomer, I figured others may benefit by releasing this repo.
+I was missing some convenience functionality around web/wasm targets in [Bevy][https://bevyengine.org] so I put it in this crate, since some of this stuff took some time to dig up (especially to Bevy newcomers like myself).
+See the [features](#features) below for what is provided.

+## Caveats/disclaimers/etc

+* This is not an official Bevy crate
-Please note that I am new to both Rust and Bevy so any feedback (and pull requests!) will be appreciated.
+* Please note that I am new to both Rust and Bevy so there is probably lots of room for improvement here.
+Any feedback (and pull requests!) will be appreciated.

 # Features: